In this Titan X-3 monolift review, I’ll tell you everything you need to know about this attachment for the Titan X-3 power rack.

 Bolt-on X-3 Monolift Attachment

-The bolt-on version of the X-3 monolift attachment is secured to the rack with bolts, washer and nuts.
+The bolt-on version of the X-3 monolift attachment is secured to the rack with bolts, washers and nuts.
 It is meant to stay in the same position, once installed.

 However, the downside is that it’s pretty much going to be in the same position inside the rack, all the time.
 That is, unless you plan on having your tools ready and take the time to uninstall/reinstall it.
 So, it’s gonna be taking up space inside the rack, which can get in the way of other exercises where you want as much free space in the rack.